jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 * People will never stop following the rules.
 Anarchy doesn't work.
 The key to victory is changing the source of the rule book, from human rules, to Nature's.
 Just like science did.
 * the way to fight back against human rules/philosophies, is not to have a philosphical argugment of "better", simply track resources like in Nature. ex. how many laptops are totally replaced, rather then repaired, because repairability is so hard. and factor in this number/cost when buying/insuring the tool.
 * Rossman, think of neighbors as my source of help, not my source of competition. we have to know each other's "business" to have each other's back.
 Fight back with Life Star knowledge is power, not only regulation battles.
+* With Techvolution, you won’t fight political battles with bristol boards or painted faces.
+You’ll economically exercise your right to vote, by deciding which tools best solve your problem at home, work, and play.
+Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock at anyone’s door asking permission to do what’s best for you.
+Only nature's rules will end the gatekeepers.